Kempley Daffodil Meadow

 The site is listed in the 'Forest of Dean Local Plan Review' as a Key Wildlife Site (KWS).

 Location and regional interest

 The site is one of a limited number of similar meadows and woods in the Dymock and Newent areas which support the flowering of wild daffodil.
 The meadows are unimproved neutral grassland.

 Dymock Woods is a nearby Site of Scientific Interest and supports flowering of wild daffodil, and there is a Daffodil Trail which incorporates a number of local nature reserves which support the conservation of the species.

 Flora and conservation

-Natural England, in its report of May 2011, reports the coverage and density of the flowering as being 75% of the whole field and between 40% to 60% cover.
+Natural England, in its report of May 2011, reports the coverage and density of the flowering as being 75% of the whole field and between 40% and 60% cover.
 Other species recorded in the meadow are lesser celandine, common sorrel, cuckooflower and creeping buttercup.
 The presence of a significant number of bumblebees was noted.